yoakiyama/yoakiyama.github.io/_pages/about.md

   Overviews:
   Explore exciting topics in a readily understandable format.

-My goal is to empower a wider audience to explore complex scientific challenges and brainstorm solutions.
 Feel free to share your feedback or questions via email [here](mailto:yo_aki@mit.edu).